Q. Cake or pie?

 A: INCREDIBLY IMPORTANT.
 Once upon a time I got an MA in Sociology with an emphasis on gender & sexuality, and I’ve always been a total bleeding-heart liberal.
 I routinely hear from most of my LGBTQIA couples how daunting it still is to plan a wedding, and it’s so important to me to do my best to be a safe space for my couples of all gender identities & expressions.

-A: I’m equally inspired by downtown lofts and wooded mountainsides, by renovated warehouses and the open desert, by crisp modern architecture and bohemian retreats.
-And I’m always down for a location that requires a little trespassing.
+A: I’m equally inspired by downtown lofts and wooded mountainsides, by renovated warehouses and the open desert, by crisp modern architecture and bohemian retreats, and by a simple, sun-drenched room in your home.
+(And I’m always down for a location that requires a little trespassing.)

 Like any great relationship, it all starts with trust and understanding.

-The better I understand you, the more I can see your wedding day and the people you love through your eyes.
+The more I understand about you, the more I can see your wedding day and the people you love through your eyes.
 The better you understand my process, the more trust we’ll have.

-Your wedding photos will actually shape your memories of your wedding day years from now, so here’s a bit more on my process for making this big lovefest happen.
+Your wedding photos will actually shape your memories of your wedding day years from now, so here’s a bit more on my process for making this little-big lovefest happen.

-A wedding day can bring up big emotions and strong opinions from a lot of different people.
-My philosophy is that I am not just your photographer, but your ally.
+My philosophy is that I am not just your photographer, I'm your "professional friend with a camera" and your ally.
 I might make suggestions and give feedback, but when it comes down to it I'm here to support the two of you and YOUR vision.
 I will do whatever I can to seamlessly make things work with an upbeat attitude.
-I'm an excellent boutonniere-pinner, dress-bustler, unruly-uncle-wrangler, sometimes-therapist, and all-day-schedule-tracker.
+I'm an excellent boutonniere-pinner, dress-bustler, schedule wrangler, sometimes-therapist, and all-day cheerleader.
 "Go with the flow" is my middle name.
 (Actually it's Rose.
 But not on wedding days.)

 I'm here for the overwhelming, heart-swelling love during your vows when you messy cry, and the toasts when you laugh so hard you spit your drink out.
 Perfection is for models.
 Let's be real.
 When I'm shooting I’m so focused on the emotional truth of the moment that I rarely notice things like whether hair is frizzed, ties are straight, or dresses are laying flat.
 For me, that's part of the beauty of your wedding.
 I want to see you & your environment authentically and I try not to interrupt candid moments with photography direction.